 Exporting Ad Hoc IPA

-- Export the archive to an IPA file using either an ad hoc provisioning profile or team provisioning profile to code sign your app.
+- Export the archive to an IPA file using either an Ad Hoc or Enterprise provisioning profile to code sign your app.

 - Install the app on test devices.

 An ad hoc provisioning profile is a distribution provisioning profile that allows your app to be installed on designated devices and to use app services without the assistance of Xcode.

 There are 4 types of distribution provisioning profiles you can create for apps:

 iOS App Store - for distributing through the apple app store.

 Ad Hoc - for installing on designated devices.